daviddiener/diener-brothers-hugo/content/english/blog/job_assignments/index.md

 draft: true
 ---

-**Making every job assignment feel like a divine decree**

-In most real-time strategy games, assigning workers to tasks feels mechanical - click a unit, click a building, done.
-But what if job assignment could feel as intuitive and satisfying as divine intervention itself?
-In Grey, we've reimagined worker management through our **JobPreview Assignment System**, turning mundane task delegation into an engaging act of godlike precision.
+### The RTS Frustration We All Know

+Picture this: you're commanding your civilization, feeling like a divine overseer, when suddenly you need to assign a worker.
+The magic breaks.
+Click unit.
+Right-click building.
+Navigate dropdown menu.
+Select job type.
+Confirm.
+Hope it worked.

+Welcome to traditional RTS job assignment - where managing your workforce feels more like filing spreadsheets than divine intervention.

+In Grey, we asked a simple question: What if assigning jobs felt as natural as picking up your units with your divine hand?
+What if you could literally see every available role the moment you grab a worker?

+The answer became our JobPreview Assignment System - and it transforms one of RTS gaming's most tedious mechanics into something genuinely satisfying.

-## The Problem with Traditional RTS Job Systems
+### Why Traditional Job Systems Break Immersion

-Traditional RTS games treat job assignment as a necessary evil - a series of menu clicks that interrupt the flow of gameplay.
-Players often struggle with:

-- **Disconnected Interactions**: Click unit → navigate menus → select job → confirm
+Every RTS player knows the drill: you want to assign a farmer, but instead of a smooth, intuitive action, you're thrown into menu navigation.
+The problems are universal:

+- **Menu Diving**: Multiple clicks and UI navigation break gameplay flow
-- **Lack of Spatial Awareness**: No visual connection between worker and workplace
+- **Spatial Disconnect**: No visual connection between worker and their future workplace
-- **Unclear Feedback**: Uncertainty about whether assignments actually worked
+- **Guesswork**: "Can this building even provide jobs?
+What kind?"
+- **Confirmation Anxiety**: "Did that actually work, or do I need to check again?"

-- **Immersion Breaking**: UI-heavy interactions that pull you out of the god role
+These aren't just minor annoyances - they pull you out of the god role entirely.
+You stop feeling like a divine overseer and start feeling like you're managing paperwork.

-We knew Grey needed something fundamentally different.

-## Enter the Divine Hand Job System
+### The Divine Hand Solution

-Our JobPreview Assignment System transforms job delegation into a physically intuitive experience that makes you feel like a true deity managing your followers:

-### **Physical Job Assignment**
+Our JobPreview Assignment System brings back the physical, intuitive feel that made classic god games so satisfying.
+Here's how it works:

-Instead of menu diving, you literally **pick up your units with the divine hand** and **drop them onto buildings**.
+**Pick Up and Place**: Grab your units with the divine hand and drop them directly onto buildings.
 Want a farmer?
-Grab a unit and place them on your farm.
+Pick up a worker and place them on your farm.
 Need a woodcutter?
-Drop a worker at the lumber mill.
-It's that simple.
+Drop them at the lumber mill.
+The physical action feels natural and immediate.

-### **Intelligent Visual Previews**
-The moment you pick up a unit, Grey's JobPreview system springs into action:

-- **SVG-Based Role Icons**: Beautiful, crisp job preview icons appear above compatible buildings
-- **Real-Time Compatibility**: Only valid job assignments light up - no guesswork
-- **Billboard Rendering**: All preview icons face the camera for perfect visibility from any angle
-- **Smooth Animations**: Icons fade in/out gracefully as you move units around

-### **Smart Building Detection**
+**Instant Visual Feedback**: The moment you lift a unit, every compatible building lights up with clear job preview icons.
+No guessing, no menu navigation - you can see exactly where that worker can be productive.

-Our system automatically detects which buildings can provide jobs:
+**Smart Building Recognition**: Our system automatically detects job opportunities through a clean interface:

 ```csharp
 // The magic happens through our IJobRoleProvider interface